 Have you ever been curious about cross-country skiing?
 Maybe you tried it in grade school, or maybe you've never strapped on some skis and want to know what all the hullabaloo is about.
-In any case, Tourism Saskatoon has you covered.
+In any case, Discover Saskatoon has you covered.

 The Bridge City is home to many trails that are suitable for all skill levels!
 Now, if you're new to cross country skiing, then you probably don't have skis to call your own.
 That's definitely okay!
 You can rent skis for the day at Eb's Source for Adventure if you're not quite sold enough on the sport yet.

 Once you find some suitable skis, you will soon find that cross-country skiing is simply an intrinsic joy — there's just something to it.
 Here are our reccomendations for places and practices to start your Saskatoon cross-country skiing story.

 I will be honest - I'm not an avid cross-country skier.
 But I do have a pair of working legs and some used skis I got from a garage sale for fifteen bucks.
 I suppose you could say it doesn't take long to get my money's worth.
 But I love cross-country skiing, if not for the fresh air and exercise, then for something else.

 It's more fun than jogging, which leaves my fitness ambitions a little too open to public perceptions.
 It's also not known for its jaw-dropping intensity.
 My favourite things cross-country skiing are pretty subtle: like the whisper-quiet glissando of skis running down a freshly groomed track, the momentary daydreams of gliding on snow so fine that you'd swear it was cream cheese to put it romantically.
 Those kind of things.

 Fortunately for me, my first time skiing in Saskatoon was following a snowfall after a rather dry December.
 I found a couple of public golf courses had both skate and classic groomed trails, and randomly picked Wildwood Golf Course as my first stop.